pydantic/pydantic/docs/integrations/plugins.md

 from pydantic_core import ValidationError

-from pydantic.plugin import OnValidatePython as _OnValidatePython
-from pydantic.plugin import Plugin
+from pydantic.plugin import OnValidatePythonProtocol, Plugin

-class OnValidatePython(_OnValidatePython):
+class OnValidatePython(OnValidatePythonProtocol):
     def on_enter(
         self,
         input: Any,